KrushCom/company/job-projectmanager.md

 * Knowledge of technical concepts such as APIs / templates / OOP
 * Code deployment processes
 * Experience with Scrum / Kanban / Scrumban software management styles

-We will offer bonus points for a healthy knowledge of Herobrine.